Jacques Bridaine: Biography

-In the course of his life he preached two hundred and fifty-six missions, traveling to almost every town of France in the performance of his work.
-Pope Benedict XIV gave him permission to preach anywhere in Christendom.
-Medals were struck in his honor, and the most distinguished prelates showed him the greatest reverence and affection.
-His Cantiques Spirituels passed through forty-seven editions, in use in most French churches.
-He has also left five volumes of sermons (ed.
-Avignon, 1823; Paris, 1861).
+Medals were struck in Bridaine's honor, and the most distinguished prelates showed him the greatest reverence and affection.
+Massillon was supposedly so impressed by Bridaine's oratorical skills that he refused to preach in Bridaine's presence.
 The Protestants of France are said to have been particularly friendly to him, because of the many good offices he performed in their regard.
 For fourteen years he followed the spiritual guidance of a missionary like himself named Mahistre.
 In 1742 Cardinal Fleury proposed to establish a missionary congregation for all France under the direction of Bridaine, but the death of the cardinal caused the project to fall through.